 QUT Digital Observatory

+We are a facility within Queensland University of Technology's Research Infrastructure (QUT RI) portfolio dedicated to supporting research into public discourse on important societal issues.
 Our unique fusion of computational/data expertise and understanding of the Humanities and Social Sciences (HASS) allows us to provide cost-effective and bespoke research project support.
 Our team has a track record of acquiring and supporting successful grants, giving your project a competitive advantage.

-The DO also provides an ecosystem of resources and services that enable research including datasets and data exploration tools, training and workshops, research consultation and support, and open-source software utilities.
+The DO also provides an ecosystem of public resources and services that enable research including datasets and data exploration tools, training and workshops, research consultation and support, and open-source software utilities.

 The Digital Observatory started as the Australian Digital Observatory, an ARDC platform working to establish national infrastructure to support researchers, especially in the humanities.